susucoin-project/bitcoin/README.md

 software which enables the use of this currency.

-For more information, as well as an immediately useable, binary version of the Susucoin Core software, see https://susucoin.org/en/download, or read the [original whitepaper](https://susucoincore.org/susucoin.pdf).
+For more information, as well as an immediately useable, binary version of the Bitcoin Core software, see https://susucoin.org/en/download, or read the [original whitepaper](https://susucoincore.org/susucoin.pdf).

 License